hazelcast/hazelcast/hazelcast-documentation/src/HazelcastConfiguration/MemberAttrConfiguration.md

 ```

-It has only "attribute" parameter.
+It has only the `attribute` element.

-- attribute: You specify the name, type and value of your attribute here.
+- `attribute`: You specify the name, type and value of your attribute here.